poseidon-framework/poseidon-framework.github.io/trident.md

 ## Guide for trident v1.4.1.0

+### Installation

+See the Poseidon website (<https://www.poseidon-adna.org/#/trident>) or the GitHub repository (<https://github.com/poseidon-framework/trident>) for up-to-date installation instructions.

 ### The trident CLI

 Trident is a command line software tool structured in multiple subcommands.
 If you installed it properly you can call it on the command line by typing `trident`.
 This will show an overview of the general options and all subcommands, which are explained in detail below.